 Schizophrenia is a severe mental health disorder that impacts a person’s behaviors, feelings, and cognition.
 The way a person thinks and feels can be seriously affected by schizophrenia.
 In most cases of this disorder, individuals seem to lose touch with what is real as they experience symptoms such as:

 - Dysfunctional thinking

-Those who suffer from schizophrenia may often have difficulty with decision-making.
+Those who suffer from this psychiatric illness may often have difficulty with decision-making.
 They may have trouble experiencing genuine pleasure and may have reduced emotional responses.
-Schizophrenia can have negative effects on a person’s memory and ability to process and utilize information.
-Finally, schizophrenia can cause people to struggle in the areas of focus and concentration.
+Schizophrenia can negatively affect a person’s memory and ability to process and utilize information.
+Finally, schizophrenia can cause people to struggle with focus and concentration.

-This disorder is commonly known as PTSD.
+This psychiatric illness is commonly known as PTSD.
 People experience this disorder as a result of traumatic experiences.
 Some individuals who deal with PTSD have been through violent and abusive domestic situations.
 Others may be veterans who have been in a war zone.

-Commonly known as OCD, obsessive-compulsive disorder is characterized by compulsions and obsessions.
+Commonly known as OCD, this mental disorder is characterized by compulsions and obsessions.
 Those who have OCD experience compulsive behaviors as well as obsessive behaviors.